RedisLabs/redislabs-docs/content/rdi/installation/debezium-server-configuration.md

 - [PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html)
 - [SQL Server](https://debezium.io/documentation/reference/stable/connectors/sqlserver.html)

-## Configuring Initial Snapshot Without Filtering Queries (Relevant for MySQL, Oracle, PostgreSQL and SQLServer)
+## Configuring initial snapshot without filtering queries (relevant for MySQL, Oracle, PostgreSQL and SQLServer)

 Tables to be included in the initial snapshot require the property `debezium.source.table.include.list`.
 They should be specified as a comma-separated list of [fully-qualified table names](#fully-qualified-table-name).

-## Using Queries in Initial Snapshot (Relevant for MySQL, Oracle, PostgreSQL and SQLServer)
+## Using queries in initial snapshot (relevant for MySQL, Oracle, PostgreSQL and SQLServer)

 - In case you want a snapshot to include only a subset of the rows in a table, you need to add the property `debezium.source.snapshot.select.statement.overrides` and add a comma-separated list of [fully-qualified table names](#fully-qualified-table-name).
 The list should include every table for which you want to add a SELECT statement.